-(5) Leased and Company Cars.
+(5) Leased and company cars.
 Register leased and company cars, for the exclusive use of a person entitled to register it aboard the installation, in the same manner as POVs.
 That person, or a person having joint ownership or a power of attorney, must remove the decal and deregister the vehicle upon its return to the company or the leaser.

-(6) Suspended Operator.
-Upon suspension of an individual's installation driving privileges, PMO/MCPD will replace the yellow month and year expiration tabs as follows:

-(a) Male Suspension.
-PMO/MCPD will replace the month expiration number tab with an international orange number tab and place an international orange "M" tab on the driver's side of the DOD decal in place of the year expiration number tab.
-The decal will be valid for the duration of the suspension.

-(b) Female Suspension.
-Same as above, except PMO/MCPD will place an international orange "F" tab on the driver's side of the DOD decal in place of the year expiration number tab.
+(6) Suspended/Revoked operator.
+Upon suspension/ revocation of an individual's installation driving privileges, PMO/MCPD will scrape the decal and when married, replace the yellow month and year expiration tabs as follows.
+For males, PMO/MCPD will replace the month expiration number tab with an international orange number tab and place an international orange "M" tab on the driver's side of the DOD decal in place of the year expiration number tab.
+The decal will be valid for the duration of the suspension/revocation.
+For females, same as above, except PMO/MCPD will place an international orange "F" tab on the driver's side of the DOD decal in place of the year expiration number tab.